groonga/groonga/doc/source/reference/commands/table_create.rst

 ``flags``
 ^^^^^^^^^

-It specifies a table type and table customize options.
+Specifies a table type and table customize options.

 Here are available flags: